felixgwu/img_classification_pk_pytorch/README.md

 ## Results
 ### Test Error Rate (in percentage) **with** validation set
 The number of parameters are calculated based on CIFAR-10 model.
-ResNets were training with 164 epochs (like default in fb.resnet.torch) and DenseNets were trained 300 epochs.
+ResNets were training with 164 epochs (the same as the default setting in fb.resnet.torch) and DenseNets were trained 300 epochs.
 Both are using batch\_size=64.

 | Model                                   | Parameters | CIFAR-10 | CIFAR-10+ | CIFAR-100 | CIFAR-100+ |